European Rugby Champions Cup: Knock-out stage

 The sixteen remaining teams are seeded from 1–16 based on performance in their respective pool.
-The top two teams in each of the four pools gain home advantage in the round of 16, with the teams finishing third and fourth playing away The quarter-finals are unbracketed, and follow the standard 1v8, 2v7, 3v6, 4v5 format, as found in the Heineken Cup.
+The top two teams in each of the four pools gain home advantage in the round of 16, with the teams finishing third and fourth playing away The quarter-finals are non-bracketed and follow the standard 1v8, 2v7, 3v6, 4v5 format, as found in the Heineken Cup.

 The winners of the quarter-finals will contest the two semi-finals, Up to and including the 2014–15 season, matches and home country advantage were determined by a draw by EPCR.

 In 2015–16, EPCR decided to put a new procedure in place.
-In lieu of the draw that used to determine the semi-final pairing, EPCR announced that the fixed semi-final bracket would be set in advance, and that the home team would be designated based on "performances by clubs during the pool stages as well as the achievement of a winning a quarter-final match away from home".
+In lieu of the draw that used to determine the semi-final pairing, EPCR announced that the fixed semi-final bracket would be set in advance and that the home team would be designated based on "performances by clubs during the pool stages as well as the achievement of a winning a quarter-final match away from home".
 Semi-final matches must have been played at a neutral ground in the designated home team's country.

 Since 2018–19, the higher-seeded team will have home country/venue advantage for each semi-final regardless of whether they won their quarter-final at home or on the road.
 The EPCR may now also use its discretion to allow semi-finals to be played at a qualified club's home venue.